-Under the National Childhood Vaccine Injury Act of 1986, over $2 billion has been awarded to children and adults for whom the risks of vaccine injury were 100%.
+Under the National Childhood Vaccine Injury Act of 1986, nearly $3 billion has been awarded to children and adults for whom the risks of vaccine injury were 100%.
 Vaccines are pharmaceutical products that carry risks, which can be greater for some than others.
 NVIC encourages you to become fully informed about the risks and complications of diseases and vaccines and speak with one or more trusted health care professionals before making a vaccination decision.

 - Am I or my child sick right now?

 - Have I or my child had a bad reaction to a vaccination before?

 - Do I or my child have a personal or family history of vaccine reactions, neurological disorders, severe allergies or immune system problems?